 Option 3.
 Connect iPad to PC/Mac via iTunes

-iTunes is also reliable software for you to sync files from computer to iPad.
+iTunes is also reliable software for you to sync files from a computer to iPad.
 On a PC or a Mac running macOS Mojave and earlier, iTunes is available.
 After you follow the steps mentioned before to connect your iPad to the computer using USB, you need to:

 Step 1.
 Install iTunes on your computer and launch it.